See the outrageous footage from November 12, 1970, when the town of Florence, Oregon tried to dispose of a beached whale carcass by blowing it up.

 He purportedly refused to talk about it, and once explained that every time he brought it up, “it blew up in my face.”
 For Linnman, meanwhile, the segment he hesitated to produce became somewhat of a phenomenon.
 DOT public information officer Ed Shoaps believes Linnman’s footage is historic.

 “I consider it the first story to go viral on the internet,” said Shoaps.
 “The story persists because it is interesting.”

 To his point, the exploding whale footage has remained an object of fascination for decades.
 In the early 1990s, many who first discovered the segment believed it to be recent and angrily called Oregon officials to complain — unaware it was decades old.

 Explosions like this continue to this day, though the whales are first towed out to sea.
 Oregon State, meanwhile, has since implemented a policy to bury carcasses that can’t be easily removed.
 In July 2020 — half a century after the explosion — Florence residents voted to dedicate a park to the incident.

 In a poll to determine the new park’s name, “Exploding Whale Memorial Park” garnered 439 out of 856 votes.

 And while guidelines and perspectives have certainly changed over the years, Linnman remembers that day as if it were yesterday.
 “I can still conjure it up 40 years later,” Linnman said in 2010.
 “If I think about it, I can still smell that smell.”

-After learning about the dead whale exploding on an Oregon beach, read about the 18 weirdest items to ever wash up on the beach.
-Then, learn about the humpback whale mysteriously discovered in the Amazon jungle.
+After learning about the dead whale exploding on an Oregon beach, read about Dawn Brancheau, the SeaWorld trainer killed by an orca during a show.
+Then, learn about the explosive Boston Molasses Flood of 1919.